 Students receiving federal Pell Grants are given priority consideration.

-government projects, and possibly artistic productions and exhibitions and other self-designed projects clearly related to a student's educational goals.
-Proposals that address social justice issues or otherwise contribute positive community impact are given priority
+Proposals that address social justice issues or otherwise contribute to positive community impact are given priority

-Awards are not granted to fund singular events but to make possible committed participation in ongoing activities.
+consideration.
+Awards are granted not to fund singular events but to make possible committed participation in ongoing activities.

-award may be requested to help with tuition if the co-curricular activity requires registration for associated credits not covered by the student's academic year tuition, for example, a summer internship.
+award may be requested to help with tuition if the co-curricular activity requires registration for associated credits not covered by academic year tuition (for example, a summer internship).

-Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by a committee made up of deans and faculty.
+Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by the Student Life and Outreach Committee.

 Questions can be submitted to